Fire Protection

 Fire Suppression Systems

-A fire suppression system is an active fire protection measure.
-It consists of a purpose-designed pumping system which uses special gases and/or liquids to suppress fires.
+A fire suppression system is an active fire protection measure and is commonly used in kitchens, server rooms and other critical infrastructure areas.
+They consist of a purpose-designed pumping system which uses special gases and/or liquids to suppress fires.

 What We Offer